Bhabishya-123/Bhabishya-123/README.md

 # Hi 👋, I’m Bhabishya Ghimire!

 - 👀 I’m interested in coding like .net, python, java, c++ etc
-- 🌱 I’m currently learning react, nodejs & mongodb
+- 🌱 I’m currently working on react, angular and .net
-- 💞️ I’m looking to collaborate on any projects
+- 💞️ I’m looking to collaborate on full-stack projects.
 - 📫 How to reach me  email me on bhabishyaghimire88@gmail.com